 Failing to repair, for a period of more than 10 days after notice, leaking or damaged pipe, hose, or irrigation components is prohibited.

-A water customer may be issued a warning to ensure understanding of the rules and regulations.
-A written notice of violation will be personally served, posted on a structure on the property, or mailed by regular mail to the violator or the owner of the property.
-The penalty for the first violation is $200, $500 for the second, and $1000 for the third violation.
+A water customer may be issued a warning first to ensure understanding of the water waste ordinance.
+If the waste continues, a written notice of violation will be personally served, posted on a structure on the property, or mailed by regular mail to the violator or the owner of the property.
+The penalty for the first violation is $100, $250 for the second, and $500 for the third violation.
 The penalty will be added to the violator's utility bill for the property.
 If the third violation charge is not paid within five days following written notice of violation, the water service will be suspended.
 At all times, representatives of the City will attempt to talk to the owner of the property to discuss the cause of the violation and to offer information on how to correct the cause of the violation.
 Our primary goal is to have citizens help us save water.

 Yes, an appeal may be started by requesting a conference with an Infrastructure Department Representative.
 The request must be made within 10 days of receiving notice of a violation.
 Contact the Water Resources Division at 720-977-6600.